Sebane1/VRCSlimeVRExtendedRigSupport/README.md

-Adds experimental toe rig support compatible with VRChat avatars and specific versions of the SlimeVR server.
+Adds extended rig support compatible with VRChat avatars and specific versions of the SlimeVR server.

 ## Installation